Frequently Asked Questions

 If a large employer (50 or more workers) chooses not to enroll in NH PFML, they must still collect premium payments through payroll deductions for their workers who enroll in an individual NH PFML plan.
 All employers must address worker questions and direct workers to MetLife.
 Employers must also provide wage and leave information, work schedules and other benefits information to MetLife to support NH PFML claims processing.

-Employers purchasing NH PFML insurance through MetLife qualify for a Business Enterprise Tax (BET) Credit equal to 50% of the premium the employer pays for six weeks of coverage.
+Employers purchasing NH PFML insurance through MetLife qualify for a Business Enterprise Tax (BET) Credit equal to 50% of the premium the employer pays for six weeks of coverage each year.
 The tax credit is claimed at the time the employer files Form DP-160 with the NH Department of Revenue Administration.